exonum/exonum-launcher/README.md

 **Status:**
 [![Travis Build Status](https://travis-ci.org/exonum/exonum-launcher.svg?branch=master)](https://travis-ci.org/exonum/exonum-launcher)

-Exonum Dynamic Service Launcher is a tool to manage the Exonum blockchain.
+Exonum Dynamic Service Launcher is a tool to manage the lifecycle of the Exonum services.

-This tool is capable of deploying artifacts, managing running service, and changing the configuration of the Exonum blockchain.
+This tool is capable of deploying artifacts, managing running services, and changing the configuration of the Exonum blockchain.

 ## Usage